flybywiresim/docs/docs/pilots-corner/a32nx-briefing/mcdu/interface.md

 ## Scratchpad

 The Scratchpad is mainly used for the crew to enter temporary data before moving the entered data to the appropriate data field.
-After entering data the crew selects the LSK next to the data field where this data shall be applied to.
+After entering data, the crew selects the LSK next to the data field where this data shall be applied to.

-The Scratchpad is also displaying specific messages as described in the next chapter.
+The Scratchpad is also displaying specific messages, as described in the next chapter.

 ### Messages on Scratchpad

 Messages displayed on the Scratchpad are colored by importance as either <span style="color: #ff9a00">amber</span> or white.

 <span style="color: #ff9a00">Amber</span> messages are: